Deokishisu/FRLG-Plus/FEATURES.md

 - Game Corner coins can be bought in increments of 1000 in addition to the other two options.
 - Press the select button in the party menu to switch Pokémon without having to use the menu option.
 - Uncaptured legendary Pokémon, roaming Pokémon, and Snorlax will be regenerated upon entering the Hall of Fame, keeping them from being missable.
-- If, upon entering the Hall of Fame, a legendary beast is not currently roaming, one will begin to roam.
+- If upon entering the Hall of Fame a legendary beast is not currently roaming, an uncaught one will begin to roam.
 This allows the player to capture all three legendary beasts in one playthrough.
+- Press the select button on the initial Pokédex screen to open the last viewed entry.

 #### Vanilla Bug Fixes
 - All Revision 1 fixes are included here.
 This includes the missing "Presents" graphic in the intro, and several Pokédex errors and oversights.